 - Create an evening routine that relaxes you and is conducive to sleep

-By doing both, you have not invented new time; instead, you have shifted the time that you are awake so that you can use it more effectively.
+By doing both, you have not invented new time; instead, you have shifted the time you are awake to use it more effectively.
 By putting just 1% toward your goals every day in your new productive time slot, you can grow those goals exponentially.
 The compounding of small efforts over long periods is an effective way to accomplish your goals because consistency is key.